Jasmine Nichole Cobb

 Jasmine Nichole Cobb is the Bacca Foundation Associate Professor of African & African American Studies and of Art, Art History and Visual Studies at Duke University.
 She earned a PhD from the University of Pennsylvania and, most recently, an American Fellowship from the American Association of University Women.

 Her first book, Picture Freedom: Remaking Black Visuality in the Early Nineteenth Century (NYUP 2015), traces the emergence of Black freedom as both an idea and as an image during the early nineteenth century.
 Through an analysis of popular culture of the period—including amateur portraits, racial caricatures, joke books, antislavery newspapers, abolitionist materials, runaway advertisements, ladies’ magazines, and scrapbooks, as well as scenic wallpaper—Cobb explores the earliest illustrations of free Blacks and reveals the complicated route through visual culture toward a vision of African American citizenship.
 Presently, she is editor of African American Literature in Transition, Vol. 2 (Cambridge, forthcoming), on black literature produced between 1800 and 1830 and the array of cultural, technological and political transitions associated with these works.
-She is also at work on a second monograph, New Growth: Black Women, Hair and Late Capitalism, which evaluates contemporary ideas about black freedom in art and print culture through the lens of black hair.
+She is also at work on a second monograph, New Growth: The Art and Texture of Black Hair after Emancipation, which evaluates visual constructions of “natural” hair to reveal the vestiges of slavery that are latent in notions of contemporary freedom.

 ExpertiseBlack Visual Culture, Black Film, African American Women